Amebis/eduVPN/doc/Deployment.md

 </setting>
 ```

-Updating eduVPN Client for Windows manually is installing the newer version over the previous one using the same deployment option again.
+Updating eduVPN Client for Windows manually is installing a newer version over the previous one using the same deployment option again.

-Updating will overwrite the `eduVPN.Client.exe.config` file with the default one.
+Updating will overwrite the `eduVPN.Client.exe.config` file with a default one.
 All modifications are lost.
 If you want to keep self-updating disabled make sure to re-deploy your version of `eduVPN.Client.exe.config` again.